Smart "Predict, then Optimize": Computational Approaches

 Thus, as we can see, problem \eqref{reform} is almost a linear optimization problem -- the only part that may be nonlinear is the regularizer $\Omega(\cdot)$.
 For several natural choices of $\Omega(\cdot)$, problem \eqref{reformulation} may be cast as a conic optimization problem that can be solved efficiently with interior point methods.
-Proposition \ref{reformmulationprop} summarizes results for three common regularizers.
+For instance, for the LASSO penalty where $\Omega(B) = \|B\|_1$, then \eqref{reform} is equivalent to a linear program.
+If $\Omega(\cdot)$ is the ridge penalty, $\Omega(B) = \tfrac{1}{2}\|B\|_F^2$, then \eqref{reform} is equivalent to a quadratic program.
+If $\Omega(\cdot)$ is the nuclear norm penalty, $\Omega(B) = \|B\|_\ast$, then \eqref{reform} is equivalent to a semidefinite program.